 Will there be multiplayer?

-In 2017, CD Projekt CEO Adam Kiciński said that multiplayer features would ensure Cyberpunk’s “long-term success,” which caused some concerns given the current kerfuffle over microtransactions, especially with Star Wars Battlefront 2’s loot box progression system going over so poorly.
+In 2017, CD Projekt CEO Adam Kiciński said that multiplayer features would ensure Cyberpunk’s “long-term success,” which caused some concerns given the recent kerfuffle over microtransactions.

-CD Projekt responded to the concerns with a tweet meant to reassure fans that they’ll still be getting a Witcher 3-style singleplayer epic.
+CD Projekt responded to the concerns with a tweet meant to reassure fans that they’ll still be getting a Witcher 3-style singleplayer story.
 “Worry not,” it said.
 “When thinking CP2077, think nothing less than TW3—huge single player, open world, story-driven RPG.
-No hidden catch, you get what you pay for—no bullshit, just honest gaming like with Wild Hunt.
-We leave greed to others.”
+No hidden catch, you get what you pay for—no bullshit, just honest gaming like with Wild Hunt.”

 But seriously, will there be microtransactions?

-CD Projekt says no. The E3 2018 trailer contains a little Easter egg which confirms that there will be no microtransactions in Cyberpunk 2077.
+CD Projekt says no. The E3 2018 trailer contains a little Easter egg on the topic.
 (Enlarge the image and read the red text, in which CD Projekt responds to the question: “In a single player role-playing game?
 Are you nuts?”)